KnezIker/CNN/README.md

 temp = temp + mul(IMG[g+j][u+k] << DECIMAL_BITS, L0K[i][g][u]);
 ```
 hardware accelerated.
-## Definition of hardware accelerator and custom instructions
+## Defining the hardware accelerator and the custom instructions

 The Hardware Accelerator should be defined as:
 ```verilog